Spooky-Clicker/spooky-clicker/README.md

 # Spoopy Clicker
-This game is so far into the future that it's the best game of 2037
+This game uses javasvcript to count how many times you click on the botton in "Spoopy Points"